It's conquered war zones and deserts. Britain is easy

 - 17-inch steel wheels

 Toyota offers very few options for the Land Cruiser Utility Commercial, with an accessories range limited to towing and body protection.
-If you want more luxury or equipment, it may be worth asking third-party converters to adapt a higher specification of Land Cruiser.
+If you want more luxury or equipment, and can't wait until Toyota launches its own Active grade in late 2019, it may be worth asking third-party converters to adapt a higher specification of Land Cruiser.

 Nothing to report.
 The engine is a new design, so problems with age and high mileage have yet to surface – otherwise, this is simply one of the most reliable commercial vehicles you can buy.